penCsharpener/aspnetcore-tutorial-kudvenkat/README.md

 # ASP.NET Tutorial by Venkat

 This repo is my code along of [ASP.NET core tutorial for beginners](https://www.youtube.com/playlist?list=PL6n9fhu94yhVkdrusLaQsfERmL_Jh4XmU).
+I made some slight changes to the code to reduce the usage of 'magic string' and left the models in another project called DataAccess.
+Migrations need to be called from that project instead in Package Manager Console.

 My wishlist for further content by Venkat